StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/assign-an-alert.md

 1. [Find the alert](./search-for-alerts/find-an-alert.md) you want to assign.

-2. In the alert description, select the assignee in the left pane.
+2. In the alert description, select an assignee in the left pane.

 3. Select **Save**.